 Some people have two cards — one for everyday expenses and another for monthly bills — and create systems that let them easily track their spending or notice if their bills increase.

 Others keep just one credit card open and use it only for emergencies or traveling, because it can be easier to rent a car or stay at a hotel with a credit card than a debit card.

 Then there are those who have multiple rewards cards and switch the card they use depending on how many rewards points or miles they’ll earn on certain purchases.

 Whatever your reason, each time you apply for a credit card, the issuer will review your credit reports and scores, income and monthly expenses.
 The card issuer can use this information to determine …

 - Your credit limit

-Other aspects of a credit card, such as the rewards program, fees and benefits may be the same for every cardholder who applies.
+Other aspects of a credit card, such as the rewards program, fees and benefits, may be the same for every person who applies.
 Credit card companies create credit cards with specific features to attract consumers, and you can choose among different types of credit cards to find one that best fits your lifestyle.